codurance/site/_posts/2017-10-23-outside-in-design.md

 Once the UI is done, we are ready to slice the backend work in vertical increments.
 Each vertical increment should start from a user interaction and contain all the logic (persistence, communication with external systems, etc.) needed to satisfy that user interaction.
 Once this increment is finished, the system will have a new behaviour added to it.

-This methodical approach to slice our features in small increments and always start the development from outside (UI) allows us to easily define the boundaries for acceptance tests and use them to guide our development.
+This methodical approach to slicing our features in small increments and always start the development from outside (UI) allows us to easily define the boundaries for acceptance tests and use them to guide our development.

 Once one increment is done, demoed and accepted, we can deploy it to production or any other environment.[^4] Now we are ready to start a new increment.

 ### Outside-In API Design

+But what if our application does’t have UI and only provide APIs?

-APIs should always be designed to satisfy the needs of consumers.
-But before we go deeper, let’s first think about different contexts where APIs are provided:
+APIs are also a delivery mechanism (from the domain model perspective) and the same Outside-In principle applies.
+APIs should always be designed to satisfy their clients’ needs.
+But before going deeper, let’s first have a look at different contexts where APIs are provided:

 - **Company-private APIs:** Only used by systems controlled by the API provider (internal).
 - **Public APIs:** Used by systems not controlled by the API provider (external).